kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-DigitalOcean.md

 First we want to set up a simple JATOS server without encryption (HTTPS) or a domain name.

-1. Set up an account with [DigitalOcean](https://www.digitalocean.com/).
+1. Set up an account with [DigitalOcean](https://www.digitalocean.com/) -you'll have to provide billing information.

 1. Use this [link](https://cloud.digitalocean.com/droplets/new?image=docker-18-04) to create a Droplet with _Docker_ on _Ubuntu_ pre-installed.
 Do not press _Create_ yet - we need to set up things first.